 About

-First, let’s start with the “Why?”
-The main reason I decided to put together this Blog was to provide the Reason and Record user community with some tutorials and sound files and to get some feedback from you as to alternate methods and ways in which both Reason and Record can be used creatively.
+For a bit of history, the main reason I decided to put together this site was to provide the Reason user community with some tutorials and sound files, and to get some feedback from you as to alternate methods and ways in which Reason can be used creatively.
 I was not finding very many answers when looking online at YouTube or at other Reason forums.
 Don’t get me wrong, there are some excellent resources out there for us musicians, and hopefully I’ll be able to highlight a few along the way.
-But I wanted to create a place where I could pass along some of the things I’ve learned along the way using Reason and Record.
+But I wanted to create a place where I could pass along some of the things I’ve learned while using the Reason and Rack Extension software.

-- Since most of the music I create on my main site at http://www.phisequence.com is Ambient Glitch, I’ll tell you right now that the slant of the samples, music, and projects is going to be in this genre.
+3. Since most of the music I create on my main site at http://www.phisequence.com is Ambient Glitch, House, IDM, EDM, and all other kinds of “Electronic” music, I’ll tell you right now that the slant of the samples, music, and projects is going to be in this genre.
 However, that’s not to say you can’t take these projects and apply them to the genre of your choice.
 Please do!
 That’s the point.
-If you enjoy Ambient Glitch, then great.
-You’ll probably enjoy listening while you read the articles.
-If you don’t enjoy Ambient Glitch, then please keep an open mind and always remember you can still take a lot away from these projects.
+Always remember you can still take a lot away from these projects.

 So that’s it really.
 I hope you have fun, I hope you enjoy reading, and please comment, comment, comment!
 I learn just as much as you do, but only if you respond and provide the feedback.